 In terms of brand storytelling, social media and content marketing are two of the ways we use visuals to frame our stories.
 On social media the visual aspect is what gets your audience’s attention, so they are willing to take in the story that comes along with it.
 Humans of New York on Instagram is a great example of this in action.

 An Artificial Intelligence software such as Cortex analyzes the content and engagement rates for your content, that of your competitors, and of 33,000 other brands to give you data backed content suggestions in a fraction of the time it takes a human.
-This ensures that the accompanying visuals you choose really do form the emotional connection that you are hoping for.
+This software allows visual storytelling to be backed by data.
+Cortex will even help you decide on what images will rank higher and create the best visual story.

-When it comes to your brand purpose, framing comes into play by positioning an issue facing the world in the context of your brand.
+When it comes to your brand purpose, framing positions an issue facing the world in the context of your brand.
 This is both in terms of your literal product or service and also your larger purpose or goal in the world.

-Framing allows you to discuss the problem you solve as a brand, aka your reason for existing.
-Your brand story might be about what you do and what you value but if an audience doesn't have a context as to why something like your brand is needed, then the story won’t have as much value.
+Framing allows you to discuss the problem you solve as a brand.
+Your brand story might be about what you do and what you value but if an audience doesn't have a context as to why something like your brand is needed, the story won’t have as much value.
+Your story should focus on the "why".
+You can use visual storytelling to show your audience what you offer to them.
+The human brain will connect with visual storytelling because it will seem less like marketing and more like a visual story.
+Digital marketers use this to tell their brand story and explain their purpose.

 Placing either your brand character or a brand leader within a larger story arc like the hero’s journey can turn them into a symbol or a legend rather than an individual.
 Legends and symbols are memorable, and therefore helpful to your brand story.